zoran-cuckovic/beautiful-jekyll/_pages/about.md

 ---
 Hello!

-This fresh website will bring together my previous work on geographical analysis and archaeology.
-See at [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr)
+Author/editor of LandscapeArchaeology.org goes by the name of Zoran Čučković.
+The site will bring together my previous work on geographical analysis and archaeology.
+See at [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr).
+I’m currently a PhD candidate in archaeology at the University of Bourgogne Franche-Comté, France.
+Previously I worked as archaeologist in Croatia and studied in Croatia and Slovenia.

-Zoran Čučković
+LandscapeArchaeology.org is published in France.

+## Minimal cookie policy

+There are few sites out there that don't collect any information on their visitors.
+This site features one technical cookie which should be in compliance with EU directives (see here on [CloudFlare cookie](https://community.cloudflare.com/t/disable-cfduid-cookie-for-eu-law-compliance/19323/3)).

 ## Contact